wrapperband/FeathercoinWalletGuide/README.md

 ### Send Addresses Menu Option

 Contains similar information about send addresses as for receive addresses.
+You can automate the filling in of information in various ways, by taking a screen shot of a QR code, or importing a URI from the "seller" and sending them that amount.

 ![Send Addresses](/images/ftc-0.9.3.2-Wallet.SendPayments.01.png)